rackerlabs/support-how-to/content/cloud-servers/checking-for-a-security-compromise-backdoors-and-intruders.md

     tcpdump src port 6697

-Running this command captures all the packets with destination port 6697.
+This command captures all the packets with destination port 6697.

 ### Use lsof